Birding Trip in the La Mancha Region of Spain

-Many others, such as Collared Pratincoles, Avocets and Black-winged Stilts, come to breed and some, such as Flamingos and White-headed Ducks, can be seen year-round.
+Many others, such as Collared Pratincoles, Avocets and Black-winged Stilts, come to breed and some, such as Greater Flamingos and White-headed Ducks, can be seen year-round.
 In the winter thousands of Common Cranes arrive almost like clockwork and roost in the area around the National Park.

-On this Birding La Mancha trip, you can discover the Mountains of Toledo and Cabañeros National Park, known as The Spanish Serengeti, to the west of the province.
+On this birding La Mancha trip, you can discover the Mountains of Toledo and Cabañeros National Park, known as The Spanish Serengeti, to the west of the province.
 This is home to the second-largest colony of Cinereous Vultures in Europe.
 It is the realm of the Spanish Imperial Eagle and a wide variety of other raptors such as Booted Eagle, Short-toed Snake Eagle and Lesser Kestrel.
 During the autumn deer rut, in September and October, there are spectacular scenes of stags guarding their harems and fighting off possible usurpers.
-Wild boar and Egyptian Mongoose can also be seen.
+Wild Boar and Egyptian Mongoose can also be seen.

 To the south is the steppe landscape of the Campo de Calatrava, still classified as an active volcanic zone although there have been no recent eruptions.
 It is a gently rolling landscape for La Mancha birdwatching, where many steppe species can be found.
-These include the flamboyant Great Bustard, the clicking Little Bustard, the "watch the rock until it moves" Stone Curlew, as well as Pin-tailed and Black-bellied Sandgrouse.
-The background music is provided by Calandra larks, whilst Montagu's Harriers and Black-shoulder Kites quarter the cereal fields.
+These include the flamboyant Great Bustard, the clicking Little Bustard, the 'watch the rock until it moves' Stone Curlew, as well as Pin-tailed and Black-bellied Sandgrouse.
+The background music is provided by Calandra Larks, whilst Montagu's Harriers and Black-shoulder Kites quarter the cereal fields.

-Birding La Mancha tour highlights include:
+La Mancha Birdwatching Trip highlights include: